 Tool organization in ArcPy

-Geoprocessing tools are organized in two different ways.
+Geoprocessing tools are organized in two ways.
 All tools are available as functions on ArcPy but are also available in modules matching the toolbox alias name.
 Although most of the examples in the help show tools organized as functions available from ArcPy, both approaches are equally valid.
 Which approach you use will come down to a matter of personal preference and coding habits.
 In the following example, the Get Count tool is shown using both approaches.

 import arcpy in_features = "c:/temp/rivers.shp" # Tools can be accessed as functions on the arcpy module arcpy.GetCount_management(in_features) # Or from modules matching the toolbox name arcpy.management.GetCount(in_features)